SunStarSys/www/content/index.md

    <div class="panel-body">
 We are pleased to announce our availability for taking on new business at this time.
 Interested parties please see our <a href="/contact">Contact Page</a> to get in touch.
+For more about what we offer, see our <a href="/about">About Page</a> to learn more.
    </div>
 </div>